KeyAuth/KeyAuth-Unity-Example/README.md

 # KeyAuth-Unity-Example
-KeyAuth CSHARP Example For The https://keyauth.cc Authentication system.
+KeyAuth Unity Example For The https://keyauth.cc Authentication system.

 ## What is KeyAuth?